YerbaSite/YerbaSite.github.io/index.md

   - I'm grateful to be advised by [Dr. Yufan Huang](https://www.microsoft.com/en-us/research/people/yufanhuang/) and [Dr. Maoquan Wang](https://scholar.google.com/citations?user=16Z7JhsAAAAJ&hl=en) to work on analyzing neural representations of code.
 And some of my work contributed to the following paper on EMNLP 2023. [[pdf](https://aclanthology.org/2023.emnlp-main.672/)]

 ## &#x1F4E3; Invited Talks
-- **LongCodeZip**, at Software Engineering Lab, Bytedance, October 2025
+- **LongCodeZip**, at Software Engineering Lab, ByteDance, October 2025
 - **MGDebugger**, at Tongyi Lab, Alibaba, October 2024
 - **DetectCodeGPT**, at CCF Synonym, August 2024